pauloelr/Castle/README.md

 wget -O - https://github.com/pauloelr/Castle/blob/master/install_main.sh | bash
 ```

+Note: You may be promped to enter information such as sudo password

 Homesick Installation
 ---------------------

 ```sh
 wget -O - https://github.com/pauloelr/Castle/blob/master/install_user.sh | bash
 ```

+Note: You may be promped to enter information such as sudo password

 Standalone Instalation
 ----------------------